Field Trips and Outreach

 Grade 2 - Social Studies

 This program combines Social Studies, The Arts, and Mathematics as we explore our changing family and community traditions using the Scottish heritage of the former residents of McDougall Cottage as a focused exploration.
-Students will explore Scottish celebrations by looking at traditional music, foodways, dance, clothing, and conclude with an Art and Mathematics design challenge!
+Students will explore Scottish celebrations by looking at traditional music, foodways, dance, and clothing, and conclude with an Art and Mathematics design challenge!

 1 hour in-person outreach OR virtual program